 Matched Betting – A Worked Through Example

 Matched betting paid for a lot of my time at university, but that was quite a while ago and there have recently been some legal changes in the UK on how bookies are taxed.
 Is it still profitable?
-To find out, I walked a friend through an offer.
+To find out, I work through an offer with a friend.

 We signed up and immediately received an email with the offer code in it.
 After depositing, we entered the code and the bonus was added immediately.